Last updated on March 14th, 2023 at 04:11 pm

 It’s important to understand your target audience, which means knowing what search terms they’re typing into Google, and why (their ‘search intent’).

 Keyword research tells you what topics people care about and provides you with specific search data that can help you answer questions like:

-What are people searching for?
+- What are people searching for?

-How many people are searching for it?
+- How many people are searching for it?

-In what format do they want that information?
+- In what format do they want that information?

 It is important to know your customers – it can help to create buyer personas for your main target audience.

-It is a good idea to think about the different ways that they are searching for what you offer.
+Think about the different ways that they are searching for what you offer.
 Make sure that you have something to offer them at every stage of their buying process.

 Bear in mind that seasonality can have an affect – for example, you might want to post about how to set goals at the start of the year.